opensearch-project/documentation-website/_data-prepper/getting-started.md

 bin/data-prepper pipelines.yaml data-prepper-config.yaml
 ```

-Additionally, the Log4j 2 configuration file is read from `config/log4j2.properties` in the application's home directory.
+The Log4j 2 configuration file is read from the `config/log4j2.properties` file located in the application's home directory.

 To configure Data Prepper, see the following information for each use case: